Set Up Backups & Monitoring

 - Runtime notifications — deployment failures, build errors, runtime error spikes

-- Weekly digest — a summary email sent every Monday at 9 AM with deployment stats, error trends, and performance metrics
+- Weekly digest — a summary email sent every Monday at 9 AM with deployment stats, error trends, and performance metrics (see below)

 Smart throttling: Temps batches similar notifications to avoid alert fatigue.
 Critical alerts have a 15-minute cooldown, high-priority alerts 1 hour, and normal alerts 1 day.
 Identical notifications within the cooldown window are grouped with an occurrence count.